 Research group librarian – a cooperating partner in research?

-Academic libraries meet many challenges in relation to the services they offer researchers.
-It is evident that the library’s role in the researcher’s information search has reduced significantly and continues to decrease.
+Academic libraries encounter many challenges when providing services for researchers and it is evident that use of the library in information searches has reduced significantly over time and continues to decrease.

-A study in 2007 at Vestfold University College’s library (VUC) in Norway, demonstrated that there is great potential for increasing the faculty staffs use of the digital resources of the library at VUC.
-These findings led the library to focus attention on the library’s services for this user group.
+However, a study in Norway in 2007, at Vestfold University College (VUC), demonstrated that there is great potential to increase faculty staff’s use of the library’s digital resources with the right form of engagement.
+The findings led VUC’s library to focus on its services for this particular user group.

-In 2009, the library at VUC initiated a study to investigate the possible effects of a librarian participating as a ‘Research Group Librarian’.
+In 2009, VUC library initiated a study to investigate the possible effects of a librarian participating as a ‘Research Group Librarian’.

-The main research project, in which this new role was tried out, was called ‘Kindergarten space, materiality, learning and meaning-making’.
-This is a three year project, funded by the Research Council of Norway.
-There are eight part time researchers involved in this project, two senior researchers and one research group librarian.
+The research project, in which this new role was tried out, was called ‘Kindergarten space, materiality, learning and meaning-making’.
+This was a three year project, funded by the Research Council of Norway.
+There were eight part time researchers involved in this project, two senior researchers and the research group librarian.

-An ethnographic design has been applied in the study.
-The research group librarian has been a fully participating member of the research group throughout the project.
+The study adopted an ethnographic approach.
+The research group librarian was a fully participating member of the research team throughout the project.

-- Semi structured interviews with the project management and the participating researchers:
+- semi-structured interviews with the project leader and the participating researchers:

-One short individual interview at the beginning of the project with each of the research group participants; several group interviews with the majority of the research team midway in the project;
+short individual interviews at the beginning of the project with each of the research group participants; several group interviews with the majority of the research team midway in the project;

-The results will be presented under the following headings:
+The results are presented under the following categories:

-- implications for the researcher, emphasising the information search behaviour and reference management skills
+- implications for the researcher; emphasising behaviour in relation to information search and reference management skills;

-- communication and information within, and coming out from, the project
+- communication and information within, and evolving from, the project;

-The study shows that a librarian as a member of a research group can have positive impact on the researchers’ work.
+The study demonstrated that as a member of a research group a librarian can have positive impact on the researchers’ work.
 Appropriate library services become more distinct.
-Ideas for, and development of, new library services for the user group evolve naturally during the process.
+Ideas for new library services for the user group evolve and develop naturally during the engagement process.

-Although this is a minor study and insufficient to make generalisations about the matter, the findings are interesting and worth taking into consideration in the further work of developing the academic libraries’ services towards faculty staff and researchers.
+Although this is a minor study and insufficient to make generalisations, the findings are interesting and worth considering in the further development of academic library services for faculty staff and researchers.

 This work is licensed under a Creative Commons Attribution 3.0 License.